enes-py/whatsapp-bot/README.md

 Discord : enes#1234
 Steam : 7ke

 Feel free to create an Pull Request.
-I'm currently looking forward to add this little Script to an Server so it does automatic Actions for me.
+I'm currently looking forward to add this little Script to an Server so it does automated Actions for me.
-I wrote this Program because our Teacher wants us to send him a Message at 7:30 AM that we woke up due to Lock Down.
-Just wanna sleep.